top of page

 Forks fell short in sexual harassment investigation

-This is the first story in the five-part investigation, “Predator on Guard,” which centered on a correction's officer's sexual abuse of inmates at a small city jail in Forks, Washington.
+This is the first story in the five-part investigation, “Predator on Guard,” which centered on a correction officer's sexual abuse of inmates at a small city jail in Forks, Washington.
+The series resulted in a new state law that increased the penalties for sexually abusive corrections officers.

 Read the full story.